lszeremeta/SDFEater/README.md

 ## How to start

-You can use the JAR file, run SDFEater from Docker image or build everything yourself.
-If you don't know what to choose, choose one of the first two options.
+You can use the JAR file or run SDFEater from Docker image.
+If you want, you can also [build everything yourself](https://github.com/lszeremeta/SDFEater/wiki/Manual-project-build).

-### JAR file
+### Use JAR file

 You need Java 8+ installed.